YhuoyuH/RetinexMamba/README.md

 pip install einops gdown addict future lmdb numpy pyyaml requests scipy yapf lpips
 ```

-Please note that you may encounter network issues during the installation of "causal_conv1d" and "mamba_ssm," which could cause the process to continuously hang at "Building wheel for mamba ssm (setup.py)."
-Therefore, please download the .whl files from [Baidu Netdisk](https://pan.baidu.com/s/1ko_q8WlaagqxZVG-3M3zyg?pwd=0325) and copy them locally.
+Please note that you may encounter network issues during the installation of `causal_conv1d` and `mamba_ssm`, which could cause the process to continuously hang at `Building wheel for mamba ssm (setup.py).` Therefore, please download the `.whl` files from [Baidu Netdisk](https://pan.baidu.com/s/1ko_q8WlaagqxZVG-3M3zyg?pwd=0325) and copy them locally.
 Then, run the following command for manual installation.

 ```python
 pip install path/filename.whl